tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/反光活体接入文档/慧眼海外版Android SDK 集成文档_intl_en.md

 ### I. Preparations for Development

-1. Sign up for a Tencent Cloud account and log in to the FaceID console to activate the service.
+1. Sign up for a Tencent Cloud account and log in to the eKYC console to activate the service.
-2. Download the FaceID SDK at the SDK download address and integrate it locally.
+2. Download the eKYC SDK at the SDK download address and integrate it locally.
 3. Apply for and download the license file.

-### II.
-FaceID SDK for Android Integration Process
+### II. eKYC SDK for Android Integration Process

 The SDK provides the **huiyansdk_android_1.0.7_release.aar** file (as actually downloaded from the official website), which encapsulates the liveness detection feature.